yknBugs/FMinecraftMod/README.md

 .\gradlew build
 ```

-If you got an error on this step, please go to `gradle.properties` and find this line:
+If you got an error on this step, please go to `gradle.properties` and add this line:

 ```text
 org.gradle.java.home=...
 ```

-Please modify the Path to your JDK17 JAVA_HOME.
+to your actual JDK17 JAVA_HOME.

 ### Step 3